SubhashRelangi/RiseVoice/README.md

 The backend is built with Node.js and Express.js, providing a RESTful API.
 *   **Server Setup:** `server.js` acts as the entry point, handling middleware (CORS, JSON/URL parsing, Multer for multipart data), connecting to MongoDB via Mongoose, and mounting API routes.
 *   **Problem Module:** Manages all complaint-related operations.
-This includes creating problems with media uploads (handled by Cloudinary), retrieving problems (all, by ID, by coordinates), deleting problems, and adding comments and likes.
-Problem data is structured with categories, locations, and status.
+This includes creating problems with media uploads (handled by Cloudinary), retrieving problems (all, by ID, by coordinates), deleting problems, adding comments (with author information), and liking problems.
+It also now supports updating problem statuses.
 *   **Department Module:** Handles the full lifecycle of departmental accounts, from secure signup (with password hashing via bcrypt and custom `departmentId` generation) and email verification (using Nodemailer and generated codes) to JWT-based login with optional IP validation.
 *   **Utilities:** Includes an email service for sending verification codes and a request scheduler to send periodic HTTP GET requests, useful for maintaining server activity on certain hosting environments.